tylerfanelli/enhancements/107-tee-boot-attestation.md

 How will security be reviewed and by whom?
 -->

-The TEE handler will contain a very sensitive secret for unlocking some state on the CVM.
-This secret must be properly protected and should only be made available to a guest that has successfully attested.
+Keylime will store a TEE attestation key used to encrypt initial vTPM state for all encrypted guests attesting with the server.
+If this key is leaked, all of the images could potentially be decrypted and secrets can be leaked.

 ## Design Details